rkdarst/dynsnap/doc/Manual.rst

         ``--measure=cosine -w -1`` (or a column number for the weight option) Cosine similarity, unweighted
         ``--measure=cosine_uw``.
---dont-merge-first
+--merge-first
-    Do not perform the "merge first two intervals" process.
-By default, the first two intervals are merged.
-It is recommended to use this option except in cases where you expect data to have very clear transitions.
+    Perform the "merge first two intervals" process.
+This might be useful in cases where your data always has sharp transitions or critical events.
 --dtmode=NAME
     Select among the three types of search patterns: ``linear``, ``log``, and ``event``.
 The default is ``log`` and this has been